HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-customer-form.md

 ### Create Customer Form

-1. Hover over the "HCL DOMINO REST API" collection name and click on the ellipsis (three dots).
+1. Hover over the "Domino-REST-API-NewDB" collection name and click on the ellipsis (three dots).
 Select "Add Request".
 2. Name the request "customer form" and click save.
 3. Change the method from "GET" to "PUT".
 4. Set the URL as "&#123;&#123;SETUP_HOST&#125;&#125;/design/forms/Customer?dataSource=customers".